Matilde90/modulation-instability-sonic-pi/README.md

 ## Unstable Sound - sonification of modulation instability

-*Unstable Sound* is a music piece composed using [Sonic Pi](https://sonic-pi.net/), an open-source software created by Sam Aaron to create and perform music by writing code.
+*Unstable Sound* is a music piece composed using open-source software [Sonic Pi](https://sonic-pi.net/).
 The piece is inspired by a physical phenomenon called *modulation instability* and consists in the sonification of modulation instability of a light wave propagating in an optical fibre.

 ## The sound of modulation instability